 "Should I hire a lawyer?"
 You probably should, particularly if you are seriously hurt.
-There is just too many things you can screw up on your own without an experienced lawyer guiding you past the minefields.
+There are just too many things you can screw up on your own without an experienced lawyer guiding you past the minefields.
 These insurance companies are not looking to negotiate a settlement for you in good faith.
 Their goal is to give you as little money as possible for your injuries.
 Moreover, the laws governing accident claims are complicated and sometimes the very opposite of what you would think they are.

 But if you are not going to listen to this advice -- and many of you will not -- here are some thoughts on proceeding without counsel.Get Your Own Pictures

 Preserve photos of your vehicle, any visible injuries that you have, and the scene of the accident.
 This is critical to establishing fault for the crash and giving the adjuster or a jury the best evidence of just how badly you were hurt.Get Only the Medical Treatment That You Need

 Some people ask how much medical treatment they should receive.
 It is a good question.
 The answer is that you should listen to your body and listen to your health care providers.
 If you do that, you will get as healthy as possible as quickly as possible while doing the best thing for your case.

-The myth that getting medical treatment that you don't need will help you case is just that: a myth.
+The myth that getting medical treatment that you don't need will help your case is just that: a myth.
 Some patients get more treatment than they need, thinking that they are creating value for their case.
 Sadly, sometimes they are.
 But in the vast majority of cases, they are not increasing the value of their case -- only the medical bills they are required to pay back.
 These people are also taking up the time of a doctor or other health care provider who could be using that time to treat someone who needs help.